Cambrian College: Student population and programs

-In May 2021 it was announced that due to declining enrolment, the Music program was not going have a September 2021 intake of students.
+In May 2021, it was announced that the College would no longer be accepting new applications for the Music Program.
+Despite the required minimum number of applications being met, the Music Program is not going to have a September 2021 intake of students.

+The percentage of Cambrian student headcount comprised by international student has grown significantly over the past decade.
+In 2013-14 learners on a student visa comprised 2% of total student headcount.
+In 2021-22 that number had grown to 56%.

 Student associations

 Cambrian is also home to 3 particular student government associations; SAC (Students Administrative Council), CNSA (Cambrian Native Students Association) and the CAA (Cambrian Athletics Association).
 All three provide essential services to students, although SAC represents every student on campus and provides specific services regarding students and student life.
 These services range from basic student services like faxing and mailing duties; to the executive council members of SAC dealing with academic appeals, clubs and associations duties, college-wide changes, leadership and other concerns.
 The executive of SAC reports to a student body elected President (As do the CAA and CNSA)..

 Computer and engineering technology

 The energy systems program was launched in fall 2007 at the Barry Downe campus and features "The Living Building Project" which has received significant government and industry funding.
 Students in the energy systems program take classes in areas as varied as chemistry, instrumentation and biology and take a hands-on role in the construction and design of "The Living Building Project".